 Pick of the Litter was handpicked by The Walt Disney Company and will be turned into one of the first prestige documentary series for the company’s new streaming service Disney+ in 2019.

 In 2018 Nachman won best female director awards at both Cleveland International Film Festival and Seattle International Film Festival.

-DANA NACHMAN (Director / Writer / Producer) Nachman’s 2015 film “Batkid Begins” was bought and distributed by Warner Brothers.
-Previously she wrote, directed and co-produced the documentaries “Witch Hunt,” which premiered at the 2008 Toronto International Film Festival; “Love Hate Love,” which premiered at the 2011 Tribeca Film Festival; and “The Human Experiment,” which screened at the Mill Valley and IDFA Film Festivals.
-She has won a number of awards over the course of her career, including three regional Emmy Awards, Edward R. Murrow Award, Heartland Film Truly Moving Picture Award, Common Sense Media Seal, Certified Fresh Award: Rotten Tomatoes, the Dove Foundation Seal and more than a dozen Jury and Audience Awards at film festivals.
+Nachman’s 2015 film “Batkid Begins” was bought and distributed by Warner Bros./New Line Cinema.
+Previously she wrote, directed and produced the documentaries “Witch Hunt,” which was executive produced by Sean Penn and premiered at the 2008 Toronto International Film Festival; “Love Hate Love,” which premiered at the 2011 Tribeca Film Festival; and “The Human Experiment,” which screened at the Mill Valley and IDFA Film Festivals.
+She has won a number of awards over the course of her career, including three regional Emmy Awards, The Edward R. Murrow Award, and dozens of Jury and Audience Awards at film festivals.

 Born and raised in New York, Nachman graduated from Trinity College in Hartford, Connecticut with a dual degree in Middle Eastern Studies and International Relations.
 She went on to earn a Master’s Degree from NYU in Broadcast Journalism.